Last updated

 Local travel tips

-• Visit multiple towns in one weekend: The 15-30 minute drives make experiencing Kiama, Berry, and Gerringong in 2-3 days very achievable.
+- Visit multiple towns in one weekend: The 15-30 minute drives make visiting Kiama, Berry, and Gerringong in 2-3 days very achievable.
 If you have time, drive from Gerringong to Berry via Crooked River Road and then Beach Road for some gorgeous country scenery.

-• Choose your base strategically: Kiama for most dining options and walkability, Berry for village atmosphere with beach day trips, Gerringong for quiet beaches and budget value
+- Choose your base strategically: Kiama for the most dining and accommodation options, Berry for village atmosphere, Gerringong for quiet beaches and budget value.

-• Book summer accommodation early: 1-2 months ahead for summer weekends and school holidays, less critical for shoulder seasons
+- Book summer accommodation early: 1-2 months ahead for summer weekends and school holidays.

-• Berry parking: Can be tight on weekends – arrive before 10am or park on side streets and walk
+- Berry parking: Can be tight on weekends.
+Arrive before 10am or park on the side streets and walk, or walk from your accommodation.

-• Berry lunch bookings: Popular cafes and restaurants fill on weekends – book ahead or arrive early for lunch
+- Berry lunch bookings: Popular cafes and restaurants fill on weekends.
+Be sure to book ahead or arrive early for lunch

-• Beach surf conditions: Conditions vary and some beaches have strong rips so be sure to swim between the flags on patrolled beaches.
+- Beach surf conditions: Conditions vary and some beaches have strong rips so be sure to swim between the flags on patrolled beaches.
+Before you go, check the beachsafe website to see when the beaches are patrolled.